RTLucassen/slideloader/README.md

-# Slideloader
+# SlideLoader
-*Slideloader* is a Python package for loading and tiling whole slide images (WSIs).
+*SlideLoader* is a Python package for loading and tiling whole slide images (WSIs).
 The aim is to provide a unified interface for loading WSIs in DICOM format using the [wsidicom](https://github.com/imi-bigpicture/wsidicom) library and for other formats using the [OpenSlide](https://github.com/openslide) library.

-## Installing *Slideloader*
+## Installing *SlideLoader*
-*Slideloader* can be installed from GitHub:
+*SlideLoader* can be installed from GitHub:
 ```console
 $ pip install git+https://github.com/RTLucassen/slideloader
 ```